PiyushPanwarFST/Dice-Game/README.md

 ## Overview

 This is a simple dice game application built using React.js.
-It allows users to roll two dice and calculate the sum of their values.
+It allows users to roll a dice and matche the value with selected value and if value does't matches then subtract -2 from the sum.

 ## Features

-- **Roll Dice:** Click on the "Roll Dice" button to roll two dice.
+- **Roll Dice:** Click on the "Roll Dice" button to roll a dice.
 - **Calculate Sum:** The application automatically calculates the sum of the values shown on the dice.
-- **Winning Condition:** If the sum is 7 or 11, the user wins; otherwise, they lose.

 ## Technologies Used